top of page

 3. The Woman in Her Sixties Who Became Radiant Again

-A client in her early sixties once bumped into me months after our work together ended — glowing, grounded, and more alive than I had ever seen her.
+A client in her early sixties once bumped into me months after our work together ended, glowing, grounded, and more radiant than I had ever seen her.

 She said she had fallen in love with eating fresh, colourful meals because she had fallen in love with herself.